Karthik-d-k/rprs/README.md

 # rprs

-:crab: A CLI app for replacing files.
+:crab: A CLI application for replacing file(s).

 ## Install